Albanian name: Surnames

 Another major source of Albanian last names are place names- Albanians sometimes took their hometowns as surnames, and especially when a family moved to another place, they often took their former residence as a surname, leading to somewhat well known last names such as Frashëri, Përmeti, Shkodra, Kelmendi, Shkreli, Delvina, Prishtina, etc.).

 In the North and in Kosovo, clan names are also very prominent, most notably the names of widespread clans such as Krasniqi, Berisha and Gashi.
 The surnames Gega, Gegprifti, Gegaj etc. probably indicate Northern (Gheg) origins, as Toska and Toskaj do for Southerners.
 In addition, many names, even if not explicitly, are strongly identified with certain regions and Albanians can often tell another Albanian's regional origin from their last name.
 Surnames based on occupation are less common than in other countries but nevertheless the surnames Hoxha (mullah, either Bektashi or Sunni) and Prifti (priest, used by both Catholics and Orthodox) remain very common.

 Arvanite and pre- modern Albanian surnames are also common.
 Many Arvanite surnames are found in Albania, in the modern Albanian form.
 For example, the word in Arvanitika (Arbërisht) for "brave" or "pallikari" (in Greek) being "çanavar" (Turkish canavar meaning "monster") or its shortened form "çavar" was pronounced "tzanavar" or "tzavar" giving birth to Arvanitic family names like "Tzanavaras" and/or "Tzavaras".
 This is a link between Albanian and Greek names.

 The Arvanite surname "Κριεζής" (Kriezis) is a very common Albanian surname.
 "Kryezi" means "Blackhead" in Albanian (hence same meaning in Arbërisht/Arvanitika).

 Orthodox Christian names tend to be heavily Greek, including last names which have counterparts in the Greek language.

 History

 Communist-era Albania

-According to a decree issued in 1966, Muslims in Albania had to change their names to Albanian names while newborn Albanians had to receive non-religious names.
+According to a decree issued in 1966, Muslims in Albania had to change their names to Albanian names, and newborn Albanians had to receive non-religious names.
 In a decree of November 1975, all the citizens of Albania whose names were considered objectionable by the Albanian Communist Party were ordered to change their names to "pure Albanian names" by the end of the year.

 Diaspora

-Albanians form the largest migrant group in Greece and second largest migrant group in Italy.
+Albanians form the largest migrant group in Greece and the second-largest migrant group in Italy.
 Many modern names are thus Greek or Italian.
-In Greece, and likewise in Italy, many Albanian newcomers change their Albanian names to Greek or Italian ones and their religion, if they are not Christian, from Islam to Christianity:
+In Greece and likewise in Italy, many Albanian newcomers change their Albanian names to Greek or Italian ones and their religion, if Islam, to Christianity.